Pushkar2520/Stock-Market-Analysis/README.md

 ### KPI: Close prices, open prices, daily volume per stock
 - What is today’s closing price for each company?
 - How did each company's volume change from the previous day?

+# Process
+## Data Extraction
+- We start by sourcing stock market data from reliable financial APIs or CSV files.
+This data includes daily stock prices, trading volume, and other relevant metrics.

+## Data Preparation with Pandas
+- We use Pandas to manipulate our data and create new columns like the moving average and percent change, which are used for comparison in order to generate the final CSV files that will be used to build the dashboard.
+- This step includes:
+1. Parsing date fields
+2. Filtering unnecessary columns
+3. Handling missing values
+- Calculating indicators such as 50-day and 200-day moving averages

+## CSV Export
+- Once processed, the data is exported into CSV format.
+These files serve as the input for the dashboard visualization.

+## Dashboard Development
+- Using a dashboarding tool Tableau I visualize the trends in the stock market using:
+1. Line charts for price movements
+2. Bar charts for volume
+3. Indicators for moving averages and percent change

+## Analysis and Insights
+- The final dashboard allows users to compare stock performance over time, identify trends, and make informed decisions.